joe-p/snarkjs-algorand/README.md

 This repo contains Algorand TypeScript implementations of BLS12-381 ZKP verifiers for both PLONK and Groth16 proof systems.
 The contracts are based on the [snarkjs verifier implementations](https://github.com/iden3/snarkjs).

-This repo not only contains the smart contracts, but also TypeScript SDKs that use [algokit-utils](https://github.com/algorandfoundation/algokit-utils).
-You can see usage examples in the tests:
+This repo also contains an SDK for interacting with these verifiers on the Algorand blockchain.
+The SDK is a work in progress and not yet stable.
+You can view usage examples in the tests:

 - [PLONK tests](./__test__/plonk_verifier.test.ts)
 - [Groth16 tests](./__test__/groth16_verifier.test.ts)

+Eventually there will be proper documentation, but for now use at your own risk!

-## TODO
+## Security

-In no particular order:

-- Add input validation to the contract
-- Documentation
+The code in this repo has not been audited.
+It is not recommended to use this code in production systems without a proper security review.

 ## Why Not AlgoPlonk?